QuentinRa/blog.quentinra.dev/operating-systems/linux/env/others/expect/index.md

 $ sudo apt-get install expect
 ```

 We will define a text/pattern that we are expecting <small>(ex: "login: ")</small>.
-We it is found, we will determine which text to send.
+When it is found, we will determine which text to send.
 </div><div>

 We often create a `.exp` file with all commands: